About

 How We Do It

-Eat for the Earth educates the community about the environmental benefits of incorporating more plants and fewer animal products in our diets.
+Eat for the Earth educates the community about the environmental benefits of plant-based and plant-strong diets.
 Studies show that it is not sufficient to just teach people why change is needed, but also to show them how to make the change.
-In addition to education about the “why” and “how” of dietary change, Eat for the Earth engages in systems change projects in partnership with institutions such as government, education, media, corporations, nonprofits, and faith-based organizations.
+In addition to education about the “why” of dietary change, we show people “how” through programs and initiatives that build capacity for eating in a way that nurtures human health, environmental sustainability, and so much more.
+In addition to the “why” and “how,” Eat for the Earth engages in systems change projects in partnership with institutions such as government, education, healthcare clinics, nonprofits, and faith-based organizations.
 Each project is designed to implement policies and/or practices that result in increased plant consumption and decreased animal product consumption.

 Giving People the “How”

-Many people know that the production of animal products is harmful for the environment and want to shift their eating patterns, but need support to do so.
-Eat for the Earth shares information about sources for recipes, menu plans, culinary classes, prepared foods, peer support, and other resources for plant- based eating.
+Many people know that the production of animal products is harmful for the environment and want to shift their eating patterns, but need education about how to do so.
+Eat for the Earth offers online and in-person culinary classes in which we provide tools, recipes, techniques, and inspiration for eating whole, healthy plant-foods.
+We also share resource referrals such as links to sources for recipes and meal plans, nutrition information, and other resources for plant- based eating.
 This is one way in which we support people to not just know why it’s important to change their diets, but also how to do it.
-We have also begun offering online culinary classes in which we provide tools, recipes, techniques, and inspiration for eating whole, healthy plant-foods.

 Non-Discrimination Policy